alexiszamanidis/.ubuntu_bootstrap/SCRIPTS.md

 Installs google chrome and its extensions

-`install_kitty.sh`
+`config.sh`

+Adjusts the `~/.config` folder

-Installs kitty and configures it
+-   Installs kitty and configures it
+-   Installs neovim and configures it

 `install_vscode.sh`